 In addition to simple default setups (Channel 1 is Left, Channel 2 is Right, etc.), ProPresenter is capable of fully customizing your audio setup.

 You can access the general Audio Routing section in the Audio tab of ProPresenter Preferences.

 The left side of the Audio Routing window shows you one Pro Channel for each Channel Count set in Preferences.
 Click on the channel name to rename it.
 To the right are 16 channels that you can output to.
 Not all devices support 16 channels, so selecting cells in columns higher than your device supports may result in unpredictable results.

-Click on the cells where you want the audio to be heard.
+Click on the cells to turn them blue where you want the audio to be heard.
 For example, if you want ProPresenter’s Channel 1 to output to Channel 3 of your output, click on the cell at the intersection of those two selections and the box will light up.
-To turn off a cell, click on it again.
+To turn off a cell, click on it again, and the blue should clear.
 Click on the M next to a channel to Mute that channel.
 Click S to Solo that channel.
 Click T to send a Tone to that channel.
 You can turn these functions on and off for as many channels as you wish, which is a great tool for troubleshooting audio signals in your system.

 On the top left of the routing windowpane, you can click on the M to mute all of the channels.
 If you have one or more channels solo'd, click the S in the top left to turn them all off at the same time.
 Click on the Mapping drop-down and select Auto to automatically route ProPresenter channels to their counterparts on the output (1:1: 2:2, etc.).
 Clear removes all of the current routes.

 Note: any time you're viewing this audio routing window, you can always view the left side as the audio that you're trying to route, and the top is where you want that audio to go.